 What Can Students Accomplish in the International Community with an MPA Degree?

 Earning an MPA degree prepares students for a career as a public service leader.
-By focusing their studies on international relations, students will be able to apply core leadership skills to global concepts such as intercultural communication, economic development, international law, and conflict resolution.
+In the international relations concentration area, students will be able to apply core leadership skills to global concepts such as intercultural communication, economic development, international law, and conflict resolution.

-The skills that students develop in the international relations focus area will prepare them for careers in areas such as:
+The skills that students develop in the international relations concentration will prepare them for careers in areas such as:

 - NGO and nonprofit management